-You might think there’s nothing much left to say about the Beatles – but a new documentary by Ron Howard about the group proves otherwise.
-Despite its cumbersome title, The Beatles: Eight Days A Week – The Touring Years, will appeal to both Beatles obsessives and those who are merely well-disposed towards the Fab Four.
+You might think there’s nothing much left to say about the Beatles – but the documentary by Ron Howard about the group proves otherwise.
+Despite its cumbersome title, The Beatles: Eight Days A Week – The Touring Years, appeals to both Beatles obsessives and those who are merely well-disposed towards the Fab Four.

 “I thought to concentrate on the years the Beatles had been a touring band (from 1962 to 1966) would make for a fascinating structure.”